 Here is Prism’s guide through the salary maze:

 1. Think big picture

 Think long term.
 No one will tolerate an unpleasant job or career no matter how well paid!
 The starting point must be for you to decide what your goals are in your life and career.
 What’s important to you and what job are you aiming for in 10/15/20 years’ time?
 For example, there may be considerations around work-life balance that will influence how much travel you will accept, the length of the commute you will accept, the hours you work, how much stress and pressure etc. There are many other pieces in the jigsaw.
-Be as honest as you can with yourself here.
-Some people, especially in their early careers, THINK they want the high flying career and hyper paid top management consultancy jobs.
+Be as honest as you can with yourself here as these all have an impact on salry considerations.
+Some people, especially in their early careers, THINK they want the high flying career and very well paid top management consultancy jobs.
 However deep down they really don’t want the shattering, life-changing, compromises that can be required.

 2. What does this mean for the job I should be aiming for now?

 This is particularly relevant to the salary question as you may find you need to compromise or change tack to achieve your goals.
 You are likely to maximise your salary as a square peg in a square hole i.e. the role is a very close match for your skills and experience but that may not be the best direction for your career.

 3. What am I worth?
 What should my salary be?

 How long is a piece of string?
 It’s easy to get fixated on how much salary surveys say you should be earning, or the “to £xxxx” figures in tantalising job advertisements, or people bragging at work about leaving for an offer “too good to refuse” (well, no one’s going to brag about moving for “a bit more” or a lower salary are they?).
 Sometimes Prism is told “well I’m getting interviews for jobs paying £x” as if that somehow means they are worth £x.